Alb-Ard/dist-sys-dubito-online/docs/report.md

 - 1.1.2: The app must let an user join an existing lobby, even if password-protected, while it is not in a lobby.
     - The user must be able to join a lobby from the list (see Req.
 1.1.1) if the lobby has not reached the maximum number of participants.
     - If the lobby is password protected the app must prompt the user for the password.
-    - When an user succesfully joins a lobby, all other users should be notifyed of the updated participant count for the lobby.
+    - When an user successfully joins a lobby, all other users should be notified of the updated participant count for the lobby.
-    - The funtionality must be available only when the user is not in a lobby already.
+    - The functionality must be available only when the user is not in a lobby already.
     - The user must not be able to join multiple lobbies concurrently.
-- 1.1.3: The app must let an user create a new lobby, while the user is not in a lobby.
+- 1.1.3: The app must let a user create a new lobby, while the user is not in a lobby.
-    - The user must be able create a new lobby that other users will be able to see and join.
+    - The user must be able to create a new lobby that other users will be able to see and join.
-    - The funtionality must be available only when the user is not in a lobby already.
+    - The functionality must be available only when the user is not in a lobby already.
     - When a user creates a lobby, it becomes also it's owner.
     - The user can't be whe owner of multiple lobbies concurrently.
 - 1.1.4: The app must let a lobby owner set the lobby name and password.
-    - The the lobby owner must be able to insert or change the lobby name and the password.
+    - The lobby owner must be able to insert or change the lobby name and the password.
     - The name must not be empty, while the password *may* be empty.
     - When the changes are applied, all other users (both in the lobby and outside) must receive the updated information.
 - 1.1.5: The app must let a user that is in a lobby leave it.
     - The app must let a user exit from the lobby it is in, notifying all other users of the updated user count for the lobby.
-    - The funtionality must be available only when the user is in a lobby.
+    - The functionality must be available only when the user is in a lobby.
 - 1.1.6: The app must let the lobby owner delete its lobby.
     - The lobby owner must be able to delete its lobby, notifying all users that the lobby doesn't exist anymore and kicking out the users who where in the lobby.
 - 1.1.7: The app must let the lobby owner start the game with all the lobby users as participants.